fsistemas/gosqltojson/readme.md

 ### Write sql query result to an Excel file

 That feature is not available yet, maybe in the future.
-If you really need excel pleas try [sql2json](https://github.com/fsistemas/sql2json)
+If you really need excel please try [sql2json](https://github.com/fsistemas/sql2json)

 ### Write sql query result to a json file